raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

-Test out your code, by clicking the green flag and holding up the different colours of paper over the target.
+Test your code: click on the green flag and hold up the pieces of paper of different colours over the target.

 --- no-print ---